CLICK HERE to subscribe to our newsletter for exclusive promotions and regular updates on everything coffee!

 Overall, this heat exchanger makes an incredible addition to the ECM line and will really impress you with its handcrafted quality and durability, whether you’re using it at home or in the office.

 The Profitec Pro 500 PID is a classic customer favorite among heat exchanger espresso machines.
-It features a near-silent rotary pump for quiet operation, commercials parts to make your kitchen feel like an authentic and modern coffee bar, and an E61 brew group with PID controls for unparalleled temperature stability.
+It features a vibration pump, commercial parts to make your kitchen feel like an authentic and modern coffee bar, and an E61 brew group with PID controls for unparalleled temperature stability.
 There’s a lot to cover with this popular heat exchanger, so let’s get into more details about why each feature makes this machine a consistent favorite.

 The Pro 500 PID distinguishes itself from other machines in its class with its forgiving affordability and it offers users commercial quality and parts seen on higher-end machines.
 The iconic E61 brew group is a feature many coffee enthusiasts can’t get enough of—the grouphead is constantly heated with water from the internal thermosyphon system for incredible temperature stability throughout extraction.